Code Tips14 min read

 The bottom line:

-• Amazon SES for high-volume senders who want the lowest cost and are comfortable building their own tooling.
+• Amazon SES for high-volume senders who want the lowest possible cost and are comfortable building their own tooling.

 R